 > Migrated (moved onto the next day)

 Use this code each day and set yourself a few daily tasks.
 Add in any events and notes as you need to.
-I usually give myself five small tasks a day, and cross them off with an ‘X’ as I complete them.
-If I can’t get everything done for whatever reason, I use the ‘>’ symbol to move it over into the next day.
+I usually give myself five small tasks a day and cross them off with an ‘X’ as I complete them.
+If I can’t get everything done for whatever reason, I use the ‘>’ symbol to move it over to the next day.

 Don’t be afraid to get creative either.
 Bullet journaling isn’t that different from scrapbooking, and there are loads of papercraft and decorative resources you can use to embellish your writing journal and really bring it to life.
-If you’re feeling inspired to get started right away, grab yourself some supplies at CraftStash and you can get double loyalty points and free delivery on everything today – so get yourself kitted out with some new pens and sparkly bits for your journals!
+If you’re feeling inspired to get started right away, grab yourself some supplies and let me know how you get on!